GholProfessional/PKI-Portfolio-Tara-Gholston/labs/week-06/submissions/expired-certificate/lab-03-san-mismatch-scenario.md

 ## Question 4 — Can This Be Fixed Without a New Certificate?
 > Can you modify a cert's SAN after issuance?
 What is the only correct remediation?
 After the new cert, what happens to the old one?

+My answer - No, and a new certificate would have to be created to match to the accurate SAN list for the certificate's Subject.
+And the previous certificate is documented on revocation list and replaced by the new certificate.

 ---